philip-raschke/educredentials/README.md

 - It allows running web applications like Moodle on a local computer for testing and development purposes before deploying them to a production server.
 - WampServer64 can be utilized to install and operate Moodle locally, enabling developers and administrators to test the Moodle installation, make customizations, and validate changes before deploying them to a public or production server.

-# Moodle local setup
+# Moodle Local Setup

 **Download and Install WampServer64:**

-1. Visit the official WampServer website at [https://www.wampserver.com/en/download-wampserver-64bits/].
+1. Visit the official WampServer website at [https://www.wampserver.com/en/download-wampserver-64bits/](https://www.wampserver.com/en/download-wampserver-64bits/).
 2. Choose the appropriate version for your operating system and download WampServer64.
 3. After the download completes, extract the contents of the ZIP archive to your local hard drive (default installation path: "C:\wamp64").